gabehollombe-aws/step-functions-workshop/website/content/_index.md

     Copy the ID of the new application, shown in the output from the above command.
 We’ll use it in the next step.

-2. Flag an application for review (replace REPLACE_WITH_ID below with the ID of the application you just created in step 1).
+Step 2.
+Flag an application for review (replace REPLACE_WITH_ID below with the ID of the application you just created in step 1).
 Run with replacement:

     ```bash
     sls invoke -f FlagApplication --data='{ "id": "REPLACE_WITH_ID", "flagType": "REVIEW" }'
     ```

-3. List all of the applications that are currently flagged for review.
+Step 3.
+List all of the applications that are currently flagged for review.
 Run:

     ```bash
     sls invoke -f FindApplications --data='{ "state": "FLAGGED_FOR_REVIEW" }'